 These plans are ideal for customers who prefer to use WhatsApp and Wi-Fi calling to texts and phone calls.

-2. It comes with unlimited free data rollover
+2. It comes with free data rollover

 Yup, you read that right.
-In a bid to end the days of consumers losing their leftover data at the end each month, Sky Mobile lets you roll over any unused data at the end of each month and put it in an online ‘piggybank’.
+In a bid to end the days of consumers losing their leftover data at the end each month, Sky Mobile lets you roll over any your data at the end of each month and put it in an online ‘piggybank’.

 That data will be there whenever you want to use it for up to three years at no extra cost, giving the network a distinct advantage over other providers that offer much less generous rollover options.